PoisotLab/2015_ms_datamining/ms.md

 and intellectual effort involved in producing it, and although it is a derivative work, we would encourage authors to deposit it anew.

+**Sharing of code and analysis pipeline:**

+Ideally, authors should release their analysis *pipeline* in addition to the data and explanation of the steps.
+The pipeline can take the form of a `makefile` (which allows to generate the results, from the raw data, without human intervention), or be all of the relevant code that allows to re-generate the figures and results.
+For example, we have released all of the `R` code that was used to generate the figures at **XXX**.
+Sharing the analysis pipeline has several advantages.
+First, it is a first steps towards ensuring the quality of analyses, since reviewers can (and should reasonably be expected to) look at the source code.
+Second, it provides a *template* for future analyses -- instead of re-developing the pipeline from scratch, authors can re-use (and acknowledge) the previous codebase and build on it.
+Finally, it helps identifying areas of future improvement.
+The development of software should primarily aim to make the work of researchers easier.
+Looking at commonalities in the analytical pipelines for which no ready-made solutions exists will be a great way to influence priorities in software development.

 **Computational literacy:**

 This approach hardly qualifies as *big data*; nevertheless, it relies on the